Tugce41/Tugce41/README.md

 ### Hi there I am Tuğçe👋
-I am an OSINT , WEB enthusiast with a background in cybersecurity and software development. 💬
+I am an OSINT ,social engineering, WEB enthusiast with a background in cybersecurity and software development. 💬

 I started getting into OSINT in 2019 by playing CTFs and ARGs and making information-gathering and processing tools ⚡
 <!--